cgay/protocol-buffers/README.md

   as not to conflict with generated class names.

 * strings should be utf-8. proto3 validates that in setter methods.

+* There's an interesting buffer implementation in cl-protobufs that allows for back-patching the lengths of length-encoded elements so that making two passes is unnecessary.

 # Proto2 Considerations